BroadbandForum/usp/specification/README.md

 * Added [CoAP encryption requirements](mtp/coap/) based on 04/05/2017 call
 * Updated language for straw ballot initiation
 * Added Authentication, Authorization, and Trust sections to [Security](/security/).
-* Added theory of operations to securityit
+* Added theory of operations to security

 ## REV_08

 * New specification build in markdown